Cryptopiece/smartcontracts/README.md

-# Smartcontract project for FTX FUND
+# Smartcontract project for Cointop3360

 # Requirement